keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Storage Gateway

 ### Storage Gateway Simplified:
-Storage Gateway is a service that connects on-premise environments with cloud-based storage in order to seamlessly and securely integrate an on-prem application with a cloud storage backend. and Volume Gateway as a way of storing virtual hard disk drives in the cloud.
+Storage Gateway is a service that connects on-premise environments with cloud-based storage in order to seamlessly and securely integrate an on-prem application with a cloud storage backend.
+Storage Gateway comes in three flavors: File Gateway, Volume Gateway and Tape Gateway.

 ### Storage Gateway Key Details: